metmajer/dataseries.js/docs/gh-pages/FunctionDataSeriesGenerator.js.md

 ## <a name="filter" href="#">filter</a>([callback])

-Gets, sets or unsets a filter to be executed after computation.
+Sets or unsets a filter to be executed after computation.
-The method returns a previously set filter if `callback` is omitted.
-The method sets a filter if `callback` is provided and a function, or unsets a previously set filter if `callback` is set to `undefined`.
+The method sets a filter if `callback` is a function or unsets a previously set filter if `callback` is set to `undefined`.

 ### callback: